kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 - 2019-10-15: Minor changes
 - 2019-10-17: Add alternative to use CRD instead of ConfigMap
 - 2019-10-27: Add improvements to Design, Version Skew Strategy and Graduation
+- 2019-10-29: Add improvements to alternatives and multiple files support

 ## Alternatives

-**Use CRD instead of ConfigMap.** The decision to use `ConfigMap` was to avoid unnecessary complexity.
-Below are some key points from the [official guidance](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#should-i-use-a-configmap-or-a-custom-resource) which clarifies the reasoning:
+### Use CRD instead of ConfigMap

+The decision to use `ConfigMap` was to avoid unnecessary complexity.
+However, this can be later reviewed through the Graduation process.
+The reasons considered whilst assessing the two different approaches were:

-- There is an existing, well-documented config file format.
+#### Reasons for `ConfigMap`

+- Smaller implementation footprint.
+- Official type for storing files.
+- Allows for multiple files to be stored on a single object.
+- Due to its free form nature, provides loose coupling with downstream dependencies (i.e. OCI).

+#### Reasons against it

-- The entire config file will be stored into one key of a configMap.
+- The configmap won't be mounted into a container, so it won't be reusing any Kubelet code.
-- The main use of the config file is for the cluster to consume the file to pass it on to CRIs.
-- Users could potentially perform rolling updates via Deployment, when the file is updated.
+- A CRD could be cluster-scoped (although I'm on the fence about whether that's actually desirable).
+- A dedicated type could be immutable, to avoid some uncertainty around updates.
+- A fully-structured CRD could provide static type checking for early failure (although this creates the undesirable tight coupling to the OCI format).

-**Start deprecation process for `localhost/<path>`.** The proposed changes will better support custom profiles.
+#### Start the deprecation process for `localhost/<path>`

+The proposed changes will better support custom profiles.
 Starting the deprecation process of the existing method would signal users what the end goal is.
 However, this can be started once the new approach GA's.

+#### Downstream seccomp support awareness

-**Downstream seccomp support awareness.** Validation could be added to assert whether the Seccomp Profile could be applied by the downstream dependencies on a _per- node_ basis, and lead to a list of available profiles for each node.
+Validation could be added to assert whether the Seccomp Profile could be applied by the downstream dependencies on a _per- node_ basis, and lead to a list of available profiles for each node.
 This would benefit clusters with heterogeneus nodes.
 It would also benefit the usage of the current `localhost/<path>` profile, which an administrator has no way to tell which nodes have them and which ones don't.

 This can be treated as an incremental enhancement in the future, based on the community feedback.